CEC's Special Interest Divisions

 DCDD focuses on improving the education of children with communicative disabilities or who are deaf or hard of hearing.
 Members receive Communication Disorders Quarterly.

 DCDT focuses on the career development of individuals with disabilities and/or who are gifted and their transition from school to adult life.
 Members receive Career Development for Exceptional Individuals and the DCDT Network newsletter.

 DDEL advances educational opportunities for culturally and linguistically diverse learners with disabilities and/or who are gifted, their families, and the professionals who serve them.
 Members receive Multiple Voices for Ethnically Diverse Exceptional Learners and the DDEL Newsletter.

 DEC is an organization designed for individuals who work with or on behalf of children with special needs, birth through age 8, and their families.
 Members receive the Journal of Early Intervention (Professional and Student members only) and Young Exceptional Children magazine.

 DISES focuses on special education programs and services in other countries.
 Members receive the Journal of International Special Needs Education and the DISES Newsletter.

 DLD works to improve services, research, and legislation for individuals with learning disabilities.
 Members receive Learning Disabilities Research and Practice and DLD Times Newsletter.

 DPHMD advocates for quality education for individuals with physical disabilities, multiple disabilities, and special health care needs served in schools, hospitals, or home settings.
 Members receive Physical Disabilities: Education and Related Services and the DPHMD Newsletter.

-DVI advances the education of children and youth who have visual impairments that impede their educational progress.
+DVIDB advances the education of children and youth who have visual impairments or deafblindness that impedes their educational progress.
 Members receive the DVI Quarterly.